lkerr/groundfish-MSE/documentation/econ_module.md

 * **predict_etargetingCpp:** A version that uses RCpp sugar.
 This wasn't faster than base R.  Predicts targeting, returns a data.table.

+* **get_best_trip:** for each vessel-day (id) selects the choice (spstock2) with the highest prhat.
+Obsolete and should be removed.

+* **zero_out_closed_asc_cutout:** Closes a fishery and redistributes the probability associated with that stock to the other options.
+This is based on the "underACL" logical column.
+Skips math if all stocks are open.
+This is obsolete because the underACL logical is always equal to the stockarea_open, regardless of how we are modeling closures.

 ## Inputs,
 Data, starting values and parameter bounds.